The Impact of Star Formation Histories on the Inner Dark Matter Density Slopes of Galaxies: Results

 \subsection{Second order correction to the inner slope fit}

-We have demonstrated that both burstiness and the duration of the SFH play a role, separate from the stellar-to-halo mass ratio, in shaping the inner region of the dark matter density profile of halos.
+We have demonstrated that both burstiness and the \mybold{post-to-pre reionisation stellar mass ratio} play a role, separate from the stellar-to-halo mass ratio, in shaping the inner region of the dark matter density profile of halos.
 We now aim to use these features to obtain a correction term over the fitting by Eq.~\ref{eq:tollet}.
 We decided to use only one of the features at a time, since we find them to be correlated, as we show in Fig.~\ref{fig:burtiness_mpostpre_correation}.
 In that figure we also notice an outlier galaxy with a very high $M_{\star, \rm post}$ / $M_{\star, \rm pre}$ value, which can also be observed in Fig.~\ref{fig:mpostpre_stellarmass_2panels}.
 While this galaxy does not introduce any notable effect in the previous analysis, we decide to remove it for the fitting performed in this section.

 We report a two variable fitting formula for the inner slope described by Eq.~\ref{eq:tollet-corrected}, where x = $M_{\star}/M_{\rm vir}$ and y = $M_{\star, \rm post}$ / $M_{\star, \rm pre}$.
 The inclusion of the additional correction lowers the mean squared error in the prediction of the inner slope from 0.073 to 0.055 for FIRE-2 galaxies, and from 0.063 to 0.048 for NIHAO galaxies.
 We show the fitted parameters for each simulation suite in Table~\ref{tab:params-FIREandNIHAO-corrected}.
 In Fig.~\ref{fig:corrected-fit} we visualise the fit by plotting the trend of the inner slope with the stellar-to-halo mass ratio for different values of $M_{\star, \rm post}$ / $M_{\star, \rm pre}$.
 In the figure we can observe how, for the same ratio of stellar mass to halo mass, galaxies are more likely to present shallower density profiles when they have undergone extended SFHs (high values of $M_{\star, \rm post}$ / $M_{\star, \rm pre}$).